nitin-mongo/In-App-Analytics/README.md

 The Atlas configuration components consist of:

 M30 replica set plus a M50 analytics node

+There are two main collections used in the demo under aerospace database: launchData notes
+This data can be found in the file ~/data/atlas/aerospace.archive.gz and restored to a database using the command below: mongorestore --uri $CONNECTION_STR --username $DBUSER --password $DBUSER_PASS --gzip --archive=./data/atlas/aerospace.archive.gz

-Data Lake pipeline to archive the aerospace database, launchData collection Data Federation configuration combining three data sources:
+Data Lake pipeline to archive the aerospace database, launchData collection

+Data Federation configuration combining three data sources:
 Atlas cluster
 Data Lake
 S3 bucket with weather data

 Charts Dashboard to review launch data

-Triggers to generate notes for out of bound parameters (the code for this is fake, e.g., doesn't really work) Atlas Search indexes to facilitate the note search and corresponding facets.
+Triggers to generate notes for out of bound parameters (the code for this is fake, e.g., doesn't really work)

+Atlas Search indexes to facilitate the note search and corresponding facets.

-Tableau connected to the Data Federation Endpoint using Tableau connector DBeaver to execute SQL queries against the Data Federation Endpoint (Atlas SQL).
+Tableau connected to the Data Federation Endpoint using Tableau connector

+DBeaver to execute SQL queries against the Data Federation Endpoint (Atlas SQL).

+**Start of DEMO**